 It is possible to make applications by anyone, as Follow offers basic development tools on its blockchain-based platform.
 You can make a music player, or something similar to Instagram.
 Follow is different from other platforms because people have full control of their data as well as their identities when they use any app made in it.

 Moledao, another company, is aiming to make Web 3.0 real.
-It is a social network that allows blockchain enthusiasts to keep up-to-date with the latest news and development opportunities.
+It is a social network that allows blockchain enthusiasts to keep up-to-date with the latest news and web development course opportunities.
 Moledao launched a Web3 hackathon in November 2021.
 It was open to all participants worldwide and ran until January 2022.

 What can people expect from Web3 in the future?